 Atlanta Commercial Real Estate Attorney

 Whether you have a landlord/tenant issue, a zoning issue, a real estate law question or a quiet title action, it is important that your interests are protected by an experienced legal professional.
 Robust legal representation from advocates who understand the intricacies associated with commercial real estate, development deals or land use in Atlanta and throughout the state is as necessary as any other element in your business.
-Our real estate attorneys represent the interests of commercial clients, individuals, and government entities with confidence and attention to detail.
+Our commercial real estate attorneys represent the interests of commercial clients, individuals, and government entities with confidence and attention to detail.
 We always work to avoid lengthy and expensive litigation; in business, however, that’s not always possible.
 In those instances, we enter the courtroom armed with the facts and anchored in strong ethical practices and respect for the court and our client.

 What type of real estate litigation matters do your Atlanta business attorneys represent?

 Our team of real estate lawyers will tackle almost every type of commercial real estate and land use issue.
 Among those real estate issues, our clients may face: